KRISHGUPTA2004/Null_class_internship/README.md

 ### Script:

-* `display_iamge.ipynb`: Loads an image, converts from BGR to RGB, and displays it.
+* `image_visualizing.ipynb`: Loads an image, converts from BGR to RGB, and displays it.

 ### How to Run: